optologic/meta-optologic/README-tdx.md

 ## Supported Hardware

-The following displays are supported:
+The following OPTO Logic displays are supported:
- - OPTO Logic 5" Display with ILI2117 touchscreen and backlight
+ - 5 inches (SCX0500132GGC06) with capacitive touchscreen (ILI2131)
- - OPTO Logic 7" Display with ILI2117 touchscreen and backlight
+ - 7 inches (SCX0700117GGC03) with capacitive touchscreen (ILI2117A)
- - OPTO Logic 10" Display with ILI2117 touchscreen and backlight
+ - 10.1 inches (SCX1001511GGC49) with capacitive touchscreen (ILI2511)

 The following SoMs platforms are supported:
  - Toradex Verdin AM62